Table of Contents

 • use the configuration menu on the input pin to configure certain aspects of the region.

-The workflow up to now is very similar to how you had an input pin of type delegate earlier on, just this time it is of type ICustomRegion.
+The workflow up to now is very similar to how you had an input pin of type Delegate earlier on, just this time it is of type ICustomRegion.

 When you now instanciate your new region via the node browser in your help patch, you already will get a region.
 No questions asked.
 If you are unhappy that you didn't get asked for Node or Region by the node browser: Check the configuration menu of that Region input pin